cybertec-postgresql/pg_permissions/README.md

 These views can be used to examine the currently granted permissions on database objects.

-**Note:** Superusers are not show in the view, as they automatically have all permissions.
+**Note:** Superusers are not shown in the view, as they automatically have all permissions.

 ### Tables ###